5 Questions: Ben Peek, author of Saboteurs

-Saboteurs is the new novella from Ben Peek, author of The Children Trilogy (The Godless, Leviathan's Blood and upcoming book The Eternal Kingdom).
-To celebrate its release today, Ben popped by to answer five of our burning questions.
+Saboteurs is the new novella from Ben Peek, author of The Children Trilogy (The Godless, Leviathan's Blood and The Eternal Kingdom).
+Ben popped by to answer five of our burning questions.

 1. Your new novella, Saboteurs, serves as a prequel to The Children Trilogy - how does it connect to the events of that series?